SalomePlatform/shaper/src/ConnectorPlugin/doc/ConnectorPlugin.rst

 Connector plug-in
 =================

-To export Results, Groups, Fields created in active part into GEOM module:
+Connector plug-in is used to export Results, Groups, Fields created in active part into GEOM module:

 #. select in the Main Menu *Feature - > Export to GEOM* item  or
 #. click **Export to GEOM** button in Shaper toolbar: